Why Strategy Fails When Structure Cannot Carry It

 Strategy rarely fails because it is wrong.

-But if authority is unclear, accountability diffused, and decisions overloaded, execution fragments.
+But if authority is unclear, accountability is blurred, and decisions keep rising upward, execution fragments.

 Strategy sits on structure.